SirDamis/Django-Ewallet/README.md

   * Login/Logout
   * Change Password
 * Transaction Management
+  * Fund wallet using your card
+  * Withdraw from wallet to your account
-  * Send Money
+  * Send and Receive Money from Wallet
-  * Request Money
-  * Transactions History
+  * ViewT ransaction History